crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

 SQLAlchemy: Database schema inspection and reflection
 =====================================================

-This section of the documentation, related to CrateDB's SQLAlchemy integration, focuses on database schema inspection and reflection features.
-That is, given that you connect to an existing database, how to introspect its metadata information to retrieve table- and view-names, and table column metadata.
+This section shows you how to inspect the schema of a database using CrateDB's SQLAlchemy integration.

 Introduction
 ============

-The `runtime inspection API`_ provides the ``inspect()`` function, which delivers runtime information about a wide variety of SQLAlchemy objects, both within SQLAlchemy Core and the SQLAlchemy ORM.

-The ``CrateDialect`` instance provides metadata about the CrateDB cluster, like version and schema information.

-As always, let's start with creating an ``Engine`` instance.
+The CrateDB SQLAlchemy integration provides different ways to inspect the database.

+1) The `runtime inspection API`_ allows you to get an ``Inspector`` instance that can be used to fetch schema names, table names and other information.

+2) Reflection capabilities allow you to create ``Table`` instances from existing tables to inspect their columns and constraints.

+3) A ``CrateDialect`` allows you to get connection information and it contains low level function to check the existence of schemas and tables.

+All approaches require an ``Engine`` instance, which you can create like this:

     >>> import sqlalchemy as sa
     >>> engine = sa.create_engine(f"crate://{crate_host}")